rust-lang/cargo/src/doc/src/guide/creating-a-new-project.md

 Hello, world!
 ```

-We can also use `cargo run` to compile and then run it, all in one step (You
+You can also use `cargo run` to compile and then run it, all in one step (You
 won't see the `Compiling` line if you have not made any changes since you last
 compiled):